A summer drawdown at Sartell Dam will be conducted Aug. 1 – Sep. 15 2018.

 - Shoreline restoration projects that are planned during the drawdown should contact the DNR area hydrologist for review of the proposed plans prior to doing any work to ensure compliance with state rules and regulations.
 Permits may be required.

-- During the drawdown, residents will be allowed to rake the newly exposed surface to keep plants from growing in an area 50 feet by 50 feet (2,500 square feet) to maintain access.
-A 15 foot wide navigational access channel (through submerged aquatic vegetation may be maintained to navigable water or a water depth of 4 feet, whichever is less.
+- A 15 foot wide navigational access channel (through submerged aquatic vegetation may be maintained to navigable water or a water depth of 4 feet, whichever is less.
 However, there are guidelines that need to be followed to avoid violations or permit requirements.

 - Do I need a permit?